koseki/infinite-wordbook/cli/README.md

 # infinite-wordbook

-Pickup some (default 3) words form a text file and generate an sentence using all of the words.
+Pick up some (default 3) words from a text file and generate a sentence using all of the words.

 ```
 $ npm install